mrdominguez/parallel-ssh-scp/README.md

 ## Installation

-These utilities are written in Perl and have been tested using Perl 5.1x.x on RHEL 6 and 7.
+These utilities are written in Perl and have been tested using Perl 5.1x.x on RHEL 6 and 7, as well as macOS Sierra and after.

 Authentication and credentials are handled using the **Expect.pm** module.
 The interactive mode functionality in `sshexp.pl` requires **IO::Stty**.